pantheon-systems/documentation/source/content/guides/local-development/01-introduction.md

 1. **Files**: User uploaded or application generated.

-You will need to transfer each file from Pantheon to your local environment.
+You must transfer each file from Pantheon to your local environment.

 Be sure you have: